bmbruno/react-toolchain-base/README.md

-## Building a React Toolchain from Scratch
+## About

 This repo provides a simple project pre-configured for React development.
+It includes the most-basic toolchain possible for writing, building, and compiling React applications.
 This uses a ground-up approach; that is, React, Webpack, and Babel are configured from scratch to support React development.
 This was based on React 18 at the time of creation.

 ## Getting Started